trphuc/plugin.video.youtube/docs/missing.md

 ## Videos/Playback
 ### 1080p
-Because of DASH not supported via KODI
+Because of DASH not supported by KODI

 ### 60 FPS
-Because of DASH not supported via KODI
+Because of DASH not supported by KODI

 ## External Links by Google
 [Migrating Your Application to YouTube Data API (v3)](https://developers.google.com/youtube/v3/migration-guide)